Breast Implants Vs Fat Transfer: Which Do I Get?

 Crescent Lift

-This is the least intrusive of the crescent lift options, meant for breasts that only have minor sagging.
-The name comes from the single small crescent-shaped incisions made by the areolas, used to remove the excess skin so the nipples can be raised.
+This is the least intrusive of the crescent lift options, intended for breasts with only minor sagging.
+The name comes from the single, small crescent-shaped incisions made by the areolas to remove excess skin, allowing the nipples to be raised.

 Donut Lift

 A donut lift is similar to a crescent lift, using a single incision around the areola.
-However, this incision goes entirely around, forming a circle.
+However, this incision goes all the way around, forming a circle.
 This method, while more extensive than a crescent lift, is still a reasonably minimal lift.

 Lollipop Lift